mcharouk/aws/Demos/TechEssentials/Labs.md

   * metadata : v1 & v2 !!!
   * user data : replace with right placeholder
 * task 4 : create an ASG
-  * not that updating ASG is not possible (IAM error), deleting it also is not possible
+  * note that updating ASG is not possible (IAM error), deleting it also is not possible
   * fill VPC and all subnets
   * !!
 Put max instance to 4 and not 2 or it will not autoscale...
   * turn On ELB health checks